subnub/myDrive/readme.md

 - That's It!
 Now just Create a new account.

+## Enviroment Variables

+The npm run init command will create the needed env variables, but if you would like to create them manually, structure the files like so.

+Backend variables: Stored in /config/prod.env

+MONGODB_URL=
+PASSWORD=
+HTTP_PORT=
+HTTPS_PORT=
+URL=
+FULL_URL=
+ROOT=

+Optional:
+KEY=

+The KEY variable is optional, without it the server will prompt you for a password on startup, with a KEY the server will skip prompting for the password, use a KEY if you want to use myDrive with docker, or similar tools.

+Frontend variables: Stored on the root of the project .env.production

+PORT=
+REMOTE_URL=

 ## Built In Server Tools

 MyDrive comes with some built in NPM scripts for server management, this includes: